 A major reason many might consider getting a VPN is to access geo-blocked streaming services.
 If that’s you, this is a crucial comparison in making your choice.

 ExpressVPN explicitly states which websites it can unblock for you – a bold move as these services are constantly battling to restrict VPN access.
-However, ExpressVPN backs these claims up, unblocking every one of our tested Netflix servers, YouTube and the notoriously difficult BBC iPlayer (most of the time).
+However, ExpressVPN backs these claims up, reliably unblocking Disney+, YouTube and the notoriously difficult BBC iPlayer.

 NordVPN doesn’t explicitly claim to unblock any specific sites on its main homepages, although it does imply that it’ll give you access to ‘entertainment content’.
-That being said, it successfully unblocked every Netflix location we tried, and YouTube too.
+That being said, it matched Express's unblocking prowess on most services.

 ExpressVPN vs NordVPN: Torrents